Real Topological Hochschild Homology of Perfectoid Rings: Introduction

 After this preprint was essentially finished, we discovered that Lucy Yang gave several talks with a ``real Hochschild-Kostant Rosenberg theorem'' in the title.
-Also, Angelini-Knoll mentions on his homepage an ongoing project with Hill, Kong, and Quigley on even slices and real syntomic cohomology.
-It will certainly be very interesting and helpful to compare and combine the results and arguments of the current preprint with the forthcoming preprints from all these people.
+She has now uploaded her preprint \cite{Yang}, whose introduction contains a short comparison with the arXiv preprint version of this article from November 2024.
+We hope to obtain a more precise comparison of the filtrations and real HKR theorems in joint future research with her.
+Also, Angelini-Knoll mentions on his homepage an ongoing project with Kong and Quigley on even slices and real syntomic cohomology.
+A few weeks before the final acceptance of this article, they uploaded their preprint in arXiv, and we refer to \cite[Theorem 6.7, Proposition 6.8]{AKQ} for the comparisons between our filtration on $\HR$ and the filtration in \cite{Par23} with their strongly even filtrations.
+Note that they use ``strongly even'' for what in this article is called ``very even''.

 Throughout this article we let $G=C_2=\Z/2$, although some arguments and results on Mackey and Green functors obviously extend to other groups $G$.